ReneNyffenegger/temp-VBA-callback-funcs/README.md

-# temp-VBA-callback-funcs
+# temp: Callback functions in VBA

-Tests with callback functions in VBA
+Tests with VBA if and how it is possible to create callback («lambda») functions in Visual Basic for Applications.